Steve Perez: Rally career

 Perez successfully competes as a professional rally driver with the Kick Energy Rally Team in his many cars Including a 2007 Ford Focus WRC (Ex Marcus Grönholm), 1974 Lancia Stratos, Porsche 911s (2003 Rally Championship Winner), 1975 Porsche SCRS, 1975 Datsun 240Z (Safari Rally Car), 1984 Audi Quattro, 2005 Ford Focus WRC (Ex Markko Märtin) and a 2007 Mitsubishi Evo 9 (Peru Rally).

 The Kick Energy Rally Team won the Historic Championship in 2004, the National Championship in 2005.
 Perez was crowned the 2004 ANCRO British National Rally Champion and won the 2010 Silverstone Tyres BTRDA Gold Star Championship.

 Perez was entered into the WRC Wales Rally GB in 2009 by the Stobart VK M-Sport Ford Rally Team to which Global Brands Vodka Kick was a sponsor.

 Whilst competing in the Ypres Rally in Belgium in 2018 his car caught fire, and he received hospital treatment.
-He was however, uninjured.

 Complete WRC results

 Awards and honours

 In 2002 Perez was awarded 'CBI Entrepreneur of the Year' at the CBI's Growing Business Awards.

 In November 2018 he was awarded an Honorary Master of Business Administration (HonMBA) by the University of Derby at a Graduation Ceremony at Derby Arena for his contribution to business in the region.